-Wallace Falls is a popular outdoor destination for hikers and outdoor lovers and is only about an hour's drive from Seattle making it a great day trip idea.
+Wallace Falls hiking trail is a popular outdoor destination for hikers and outdoor lovers and is only about an hour's drive from Seattle making it a great day trip destination.
 The area boasts typical Pacific-Northwest lush, green visuals (think evergreen tree's dripping in mosses and pretty ferns) and is the perfect place to visit on a Washington road trip to get a feel for the Upper Left.

-View a detailed map of Wallace Falls State Park and trail map here.
+View a detailed map of the hiking trail and Wallace Falls State Park here.

 The trail then breaks from the river and encounters the first steep climb to the Lower Falls two miles from the trail head.
 Here you will find a covered picnic area if you wish to stop for lunch.

-Directions from Seattle to Wallace Falls State Park: You want to get on Interstate 5 and head north to State Route 520 and head east until you reach the 405 north bound.
-Then take WA522 east and take the exit for US 2 east.
+Directions from Seattle to Wallace Falls State Park: get on Interstate 5 and head north to State Route 520 and head east until you reach the 405 north bound.
+Then take WA-522 east and take the exit for US-2 east.
 Stay on this road until you reach the town of Gold Bar and take a left on 1st street and then a right at May Creek road.
 Continue onto Ley road until you reach the Wallace Falls parking lot.

 Got any questions about hiking the Wallace Falls trail?
 Ask us in the comments below or on our facebook page.